Salman bin Ibrahim Al Khalifa: BFA

 Salman was president of the Bahrain Football Association at time of the "golden era" of Bahraini football.
 The national team was a match away from qualifying to the 2006 FIFA World Cup and 2010 FIFA World Cup.
-The team also managed to reach the 2004 Asian Cup semi final, the furthest the national team has ever reached in the continental championship.
+The team also managed to reach the 2004 Asian Cup semi-final, the furthest the national team has ever reached in the continental championship.
 The national team FIFA ranking also reached its highest in the history of Bahraini Football, as it moved up to the 44th position.

-In May 2013, Salman was elected president of the Asian Football Confederation.
-On 15 October 2015, he announced his candidature for president of FIFA after the election of February 2016.
-He was defeated by UEFA general secretary Gianni Infantino.
-On April 6, 2019, Salman was elected unopposed for a second full term as AFC President for the term 2019–2023.
+AFC

+In May 2013, Salman was elected president of the Asian Football Confederation (AFC), which also made him a member of the FIFA Executive Committee.
+Soon after his election he changed the AFC constitution, which led to Prince Ali bin Al Hussein of Jordan losing his seat as an Asian representative on the FIFA Executive Committee and caused a rift between the two men.